-What can you tell us about your character “Pickle” in Holmes and Watson?
+Is there anything you can you tell us about your character Pickle in the upcoming feature film Holmes & Watson?

-Well I would love to fill you in on what my character Pickle is like but I’m afraid you’ll have to wait and see as there’s not a lot I can say at the moment.
+I would love to fill you in on what my character Pickle is like, but I’m afraid you’ll have to wait and see as there’s not a lot I can say at the moment.
 But what I can say is that it was the most incredible experience of being on set and spending a lot of time with the cast and crew.
-We filmed from late November – February.
+We filmed from late November to February.
 We stayed in accommodation whilst filming and I even had my own trailer and a body double and I remember thinking wow!
-We also had a great tutor on set to keep up to speed with school work.
+We also had a great tutor on set to keep up to speed with schoolwork.
 Every day was exciting and the craft food was exceptional.
 The film is due for worldwide release at the end of this year.

 Where did you film your scenes?

 We filmed at Shepperton Studios and other locations such as Greenwich, the Tower of London and Hampton Court.